digitalcredit-io/whitepaper/WhitePaperv1.0.md

 6. In the field of venture capital investment, investors are often unable to effectively verify and evaluate the true level of capabilities of the start-up entrepreneurs and suffer losses; start-up entrepreneurs who have great ideas and action forces are unable to obtain investment because of lack of social relations and connections.

-## The keys to a better credit system
+## The Keys to a Better Credit System

 1. It must be able to ensure the objectivity, authenticity, and immutability of evaluations of creditors' credit rating, and can fully assess the credibility of creditors.